lennarth-anaya/spring-tests/README.md

 ## SecuredControllerTest

+**SecuredControllerTest**.
 Shows how to use @SpringBootTest with Spring Security to verify that endpoints are properly non-secured, secured by any authenticated user or even by an specific role per HTTP method.